brickbots/PiFinder/docs/source/dev_guide.rst

 If you like to alter or contribute new functionalities, fix errors in the code, or even just help with the documentation, best is to **fork** the code into your own GitHub account.
 Also, you can comunicate your effort in the above mentioned `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ .

-From there you can do a **pull request** to the original code.
+Within your fork, you can do all the fancy changes, you like to see in the PiFinder, test them locally.
+Then you can do a **pull request** to the original code of the PiFinder projekt.
 If you are a programmer you should already know the procedure.
 If not, here is how you do this:

 * `GitHub Docs - About pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_
 * `GitHub Docs - Creating a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_